Aidan-Jared/NLP-Data-Featurization/readme.md

 |this be the second book I have read write by dr lee the book be great if you want scientific datum it be there but he explain it in such an oversimplified way that it be easy to apply his finding to your own health after read the book|re post though edit from blog I read through stanley grenz reason for hope the systematic theology of wolfhart pannenberg as well as few article by pannenberg over the course of week as diversion from the frantic preparation for move from country to another|cute cute cute|
 |this excellent biography miss the most common pitfall it do not engage in hagiography nor do it treat the subject in condescending way It be well research and well write highly recommend to anyone interested in margery allingham|this series be nothing but amazing from start to finish the twice lost be beautiful exciting and very very sad these book make the possibility of mermaid more real than ever this book be heart wrench ending to wonderful story great read for all age|good good book|

-As you can see there is some understadable realationship between each of these documents for what spacy produces with non-english reviews always beeing the most dissimular.
-With Gensim however the results seem a bit more random which I belive comes from how small the training set was (less than 2000 documents) which makes it a weaker model at the moment.
-But since I can train the gensim model I think that increasing the amount of data it trains on would inprove its results.
+With the spacy modle we as humans can see some relationship between the documents which does show that Doc2Vec produces simular vectors for simular documents.
+Gensim on the other hand is a bit more random which makes a lot of sense when you think that it was trained on a much smaller set of data than spacy likely was.

 [Back to Top](#table-of-contents)